 Background: Visual Art (photography, design, make-up).
 Dominic Facio is a visual artist, designer and make-up artist, who has studied at Fergus Falls Public High School and Brown College.
 He is creator and head of the Fergus Falls Zombie Crawl, an annual community event, with experience in office workflow, design and social media.

 Programs: All Health Programs

 Background: Visual Art (painting).
-Nikki Hunt manages the Artists’ Access to Healthcare (AAH) program, winner of the 2010 Minnesota Social Entrepreneurs Cup, and the Emergency Relief Fund.
-She is a certified Navigator for MNsure, and author of the Guide to Healthcare for Minnesota Artists.
+Nikki Hunt manages the Artists’ Access to Healthcare (AAH) program, winner of the 2010 Minnesota Social Entrepreneurs Cup, and the Personal and Community Emergency Relief Funds.
+She is author of the Guide to Healthcare for Minnesota Artists.
 A visual artist, specializing in oil painting, Nikki is a graduate of the University of Minnesota, Twin Cities, with a degree in both Studio Art and Art History.

 Background: Writing (playwriting, poetry, nonfiction) and acting (theater, film).
 As a performer, Katie has presented her work in various local and national outlets, including Dreamland Arts and Theater Mu (St. Paul), Asian Arts Initiative (Philadelphia), Phoenix Art Museum, and University of Regina (Saskatchewan, Canada).
 As a writer, Katie’s work has been published in such journals as Water~Stone Review, Kartika Review, Mascara Literary Review, and Asian American Poetry & Writing.
 She holds an MFA in Creative Writing from the University of Minnesota. www.katiehaeleo.